- Are you interested in the First World War?

 - Transcribing a specific play.
-To do this you will need to work at the British Library manuscripts collection (funding is available to cover out-of-pocket expenses).
+To do this you will need to work at the British Library manuscripts collection at the St Pancras Reading Rooms.

 - Researching performances of a particular play.
-To do this you will need to use the online databases provided and you may also wish to visit local archives.
+To do this you will be given access to a range of online databases.
+You may also wish to visit local archives.

 Is Training Provided?

 Yes.
 Before you start your research you will be sent a training pack and links to online training videos.
-Throughout your involvement in the project, there will be constant support from the whole academic and volunteer team via our private Facebook group, our email list and local research champions.
+Throughout your involvement in the project, you will be supported by the Project Lead, Helen Brooks, and by other volunteers via our private Facebook group and email list.